ygemici/osz/docs/services.md

 Special service which runs in supervisor mode.
 It's always mapped in all memory map.
 The lowest level code of OS/Z like ISRs, physical memory allocation, task switch, timers and such are implemented here.
-All the other services (including system service) are running in non-privileged user mode (ring 3).
+All the other services (including the "system" task) are running in non-privileged user mode (ring 3).

 Typical functions: alarm(), setuid(), setsighandler(), yield(), fork(), execve().